tangshuang/componer/README.md

  `- ...
 ```

 In the core idea of componer "组件是素材，不是作品。", I suggest developers to hold up component ideas.
 You build components, and provide to others to use.
 A component should follow the idea of **independence**.

-When you use componer to build a componout, if there is a bower.json in the componout directory, it will be considered as a component.
+When you use componer to build a componout, if there is a bower.json in the componout directory without package.json file in it, it will be considered as a component.
 Without bower.json, but there is a package.json, it will be considered as a npm package.
+However, if there is neither a bower.json nor a package.json, or there are both a bower.json and package.json, the componout will be considered as a application, which will pack all dependencies in the built file.

 When run build task, components' or packages' dependencies will not be packed by webpack.
 However, "bower_components" is automaticly considered as modules which can be require in source code, so just use bower component name to import the component.

-`dependencies` options in bower.json or package.json will be external modules in built componout. `devDependencies` in bower.json and package.json are no useful when building, but will be installed when you run `componer install` task.
+`dependencies` options in bower.json or package.json will be external modules in built module componout. `devDependencies` in bower.json and package.json are no useful when building, but will be installed when you run `componer install` task.

 All dependencies should be install in "bower_components" and "node_modules" directories in your componer root directory, which in your componout directories will be ignore when building.
 So run `componer install [name]` after you change the dependencies in .json files of componout.